mepp/autochimp/readme.txt

 * Basic UI for keeping a mailing list in sync with your site's users.

 == Upgrade Notice ==

+= 1.11 =

+Recommended if you use Register Plus or Register Plus Redux.

 = 1.10 =